Upgrading to a New Ubuntu LTS Release

 Instead of upgrading your server, we strongly recommend spinning up a fresh new server and copying your sites over to it.
 This allows you to test that a site works on the new server before flipping the switch on your DNS and sending traffic to it.

 Yes, I know, it’s tedious and time-consuming to move a site to another server but SpinupWP makes it much easier with the Move Site feature.

-Ubuntu 18.04 LTS and 20.04 LTS will continue to receive security updates until April 2023 and April 2025 respectively, so it’s completely fine to continue running either for now.
-If you’re on 18.04 LTS, you should at least be thinking about moving to 22.04 LTS, but if you’re on 20.04 LTS, there’s no rush to move to a 22.04 server.
+If you’re on Ubuntu 20.04 LTS or 22.04 LTS, they will continue to receive security updates until April 2025 and April 2027 respectively, so it’s completely fine to continue running either for now.
+If you’re on 18.04 LTS, you should go with Option 1 or 2 above.